wp-plugins/grouped-comments-widget/readme.txt

 1. An example of grouped screenshots.
 Comments for a post are listed underneat the post link and next to the name of the comment author.

 == Changelog ==

+= 1.1 =
+* Added div wrapper around post titles
+* Fixed a bug related to how many comments would display

 = 1.0 =
 * Created the Grouped Comments Widget